Norridge, Illinois

-Norridge is a village in Cook County, Illinois, United States.
-The population was 15,251 at the 2020 census.
-The village and its neighbor to the east, Harwood Heights, together form an enclave within the city of Chicago (i.e. they are surrounded by the city).
+Norridge is a village in Norwood Park Township, Cook County, Illinois, United States.
+The village and its neighbor to the east, Harwood Heights, together form an enclave within the city of Chicago.
 Norridge is sometimes referred to as the "Island Within a City".
-The current President of Norridge is Daniel Tannhauser.
+The area that would eventually become Norridge was settled by farmers in 1830.
+The first names of what would become Norridge were "Goat Village", due to a local resident's goat farm, and "Swamp" due to a lack of streets and the area's swamp-like conditions.
+Norridge's early borders were Ozanam Ave, Olcott Avenue, Irving Park Road, and Montrose Avenue.
+In 1948, a local improvement association incorporated Norridge as a village, stymieing an effort by Chicago to annex the area.

 Name origin

 The name "Norridge" was suggested by resident Mrs. Link.
 "Nor" comes from Norwood Park Township, and "Ridge" comes from the nearby suburb of Park Ridge.
+Norridge is sometimes referred to as the "Island Within a City".

 History

+Farmers first established settlements in the area in the 1830s.

 Located in Norwood Park Township, the first names of what would become Norridge were "Goat Village", due to a local resident's goat farm, and "Swamp" due to a lack of streets and the area's swamp-like conditions.
 Norridge began as an 80 acre subdivision that ran from Ozanam Avenue in the west to Olcott Avenue in the east and from Irving Park Road in the south to Montrose Avenue in the north.
 In 1948, a local improvement association incorporated Norridge as a village, stymieing an effort by Chicago to annex the area.

-That year, Karl Kuchar was elected the first President of the village.

 The 1950s was a decade of growth and development, encouraged by the paving of sidewalks, streets, and curbs, and the installation of storm and sanitary sewers.
 In 1954 Norridge annexed land north from Montrose to Lawrence.

 Norridge borders the Cook County Forest Preserves and was home to several horse stables, including Happy Days Stables at Montrose and Cumberland.
 Most of the stables were gone by the late 1970s.